Projection Effects in Barred Galaxies Causing Wrong Interpretation of Radial Flows: Discussion

 \cite{2004ApJ...605..183W} already demonstrated that the non-axisymmetric nature of spiral galaxies can lead to false detections of inflows in the inner disk.
 Using CO and HI interferometric data, they found that elliptical streaming within the bar dominates non-circular motions, leaving no significant inflow.
 Unlike 2D Fourier decomposition that was used by \cite{2004ApJ...605..183W}, 3D-Barolo fits the full spectral cube.
 In this work, we therefore examined how such 3D modeling responds to the non-axisymmetric motions generated by a bar, and how it still leads to spurious inflow signatures.

 In a large HI survey, \cite{2021ApJ...923..220D} found that the strongest apparent radial velocities were always associated with bars or spiral arms, i.e. non-axisymmetric structures.
-Yet, the measured velocities were low ($|V_{\mathrm{rad}}|\lesssim10$~\kms), typically three to seven times lower than those obtained here.
 Our results confirm that bars systematically increase the uncertainty in $V_{\mathrm{rad}}$ and can easily mimic radial flows.